 - Environmental or social characteristics promoted by the Sub-Fund and the planned proportion of investments aligned with these characteristics;

-- Methodologies used to assess, measure and monitor the relevant environmental or social characteristics specific to the Sub-Fund, including the relevant sustainability indicators and good governance practices; and
+- Methodologies used to assess, measure and monitor the relevant environmental or social characteristics specific to the Sub-Fund;

 Which environmental and social characteristics does the Sub-Fund promote?

 The Sub-Fund promotes environmental and social characteristics in the manner contemplated by Article 8 of the SFDR.
 The environmental and social characteristics promoted include:

 - The promotion of investments in technologies and solutions that facilitate and support the energy transition in line with net zero emissions by or before 2050.

 - Publicly available coal-fired power retirement timelines with the majority of plants (by capacity) closed by 2035 for companies operating in developed markets.

 - Decarbonisation of business operations through short- and long-term emissions targets aligned with the goals of the Paris Agreement and backed by a detailed strategy to achieve those targets.

 - The publication of available climate risk reporting – both transition and physical – that is aligned with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFDs).

 - The attainment of net zero emissions by 2050 with an interim emissions target of a 50% reduction in emissions intensity by 2030 (relative to 2020 levels) for the Global Infrastructure Fund.